What is it?

 - If you use a MessageBird number as the originator, it can be up to 17 digits long.

 - Dashboard: If you are sending directly from within the Dashboard interface, when you are sending your message you will have the option to fill in a Sender ID in the originator box; you can fill in a number, a name, or use a shared or dedicated virtual number (if you have a subscription in your account).
-You can also define a Default Originator which will be entered as a default name whenever you send from within your Dashboard.
+You can also define a Default Originator which will be entered as a default name or number whenever you send from within your Dashboard.

 - API: If you are sending via API, you just need to change the originator parameter.